His Big Bucket Trail is attracting attention from people all across Scotland.

-So perhaps it’s time to celebrate the achievements of a famous adopted Dundonian, who brought the world Oor Wullie and The Broons.
+So perhaps it’s overdue to celebrate the achievements of a famous adopted Dundonian, who brought the little scamp to life in the first place.

 On a late summer morning in August, 1969, the news began to filter through the streets of Broughty Ferry about the death of Dudley Dexter Watkins, the reclusive fellow, whom the locals had often half-glimpsed but never known.

-There were no obituaries in the national press, and no television programmes marking his passing.
+There were no obituaries in the national press, no TV programmes marking his passing.

-Such lack of interest might seem strange now as we commemorate the man who breathed glorious life into a variety of cartoon strips and also regaled the world with Desperate Dan, Lord Snooty, Biffo the Bear and a host of other characters during a career whose breadth, imagination and eye for surrealism stamped him out as one of the greatest cartoon artists of his generation.
+Such lack of interest might seem strange now as we commemorate the man who breathed vim and vibrancy into a variety of cartoon strips and also regaled the world with Desperate Dan, Lord Snooty, Biffo the Bear and a host of other characters during a career whose breadth, imagination and eye for surrealism stamped him out as one of the greatest cartoon artists of his generation.

-“There is robust humour, confident line and a remarkable amount of action in every frame,” declared George Perry, who wrote a comprehensive book on the history of comic art.
+“There is robust humour, confident line and a remarkable amount of action in every frame,” declared George Perry, who wrote a comprehensive book on comic art.

 “It sounds corny, but his creations are immortal and Watkins really was one of the few British comic geniuses.”